 The first, funded by the Feminist Review Trust, involves collaborating with housing campaigners to understand lived experiences of homelessness and displacement in post-Olympics East London.

-The second, funded by the British Academy and Leverhulme, explores how transnational investment in real estate is affecting local housing affordability and land use in Accra.
+The second, funded by the British Academy and Leverhulme, explores how transnational investment in real estate is transforming the built environment in Accra.
 In the process, it seeks to understand to what extent gentrification theory, traditionally associated with cities in the global North, can be useful for understanding contemporary processes of change in an African city.

 My non-academic writing includes articles for The Guardian, Metropolitics and Novara Media.